jarvis-scheduler/jarvis/README.md

 # jarvis
 #### schedule cruncher

-The required dependencies are python2 with a few extra packages.
+The required dependencies are python 3 with a few extra packages.

 [Install pip](https://pip.pypa.io/en/latest/installing.html) if you do not have it already, then run: